Deltares/hydromt/docs/user_guide/model_clip.rst

 Clipping a model
 ================

-The ``clip`` method allows to clip a subregion from a existing model, including all static maps, static geometries and forcing data.
+The ``clip`` method allows to clip a subregion from an existing model, including all static maps, static geometries and forcing data.

 **Steps in brief:**

 1) You have an **existing model** schematization ready
 2) Define your **model subregion**, see the overview of :ref:`region options <region>`.
-3) **Clip** you model using the CLI or Python interface
+3) **Clip** your model using the CLI or Python interface

 ..
 NOTE::